Glamping in North Dakota

 Wannagan Creek Cabins

-Whether glamping with friends or family, the Wannagan Creek Cabins have four rental cabins that you can book for two nights or longer.
-All cabins feature the same creature comforts that hotel rooms do, including AC and heat as well as televisions and comfy beds.
-Once you step outside, though, you’ll find acres of peaceful nature surrounding you.
-The cabins put you close to the Badlands and nearby Medora, which has several golf courses and shops.
-You can also easily reach the Maah Daah Hey Trail, where you can hike or bike.
+Whether glamping with friends or family, the Wannagan Creek Cabins have four rental cabins available for bookings of two nights or longer.
+All units feature heating and air conditioning, televisions and comfortable beds.
+You’ll experience the peaceful beauty of this area.
+The cabins put you close to the badlands and nearby Medora, which has several golf courses and shops.
+You can also easily reach the Maah Daah Hey Trail for hiking or biking.

 Fort Ransom State Park

-Fort Ransom State Park lets you choose the level of comfort that you want when you’re glamping in North Dakota.
-The Bjone House dates back to 1879 and features a private bathroom and full kitchen along with three bedrooms and a large deck with views of the river.
-One of the more unique rentals is the Percheron Wagon, which is a replica of an old homesteader wagon.
-There are also two yurts that connect to the park’s trail system and have lofts with beds.
+Fort Ransom State Park lets you choose the level of comfort that you want when glamping in Fort Ransom.
+The Bjone House dates back to 1879 and features a private bathroom, a full kitchen, three bedrooms, and a large deck with views of the river.
+One of the more unique rentals is the Percheron Wagon, a replica of an old homesteader wagon.
+Two yurts connect to the park’s trail system and have lofts with beds.
 All rentals are close to the park’s amenities, which include a playground and 15 different hiking trails.

 Pipestem Creek Bed and Birding

-Known as one of the more popular places for birdwatching in North Dakota, Pipestem Creek Bed and Birding puts you in the middle of a large working farm.
-You have full access to both the top birdwatching sites as well as multiple private gardens with native plants.
-It offers five cabins for guests who don’t want to camp, including the Bird’s Nest Cabin for two and the Longspur that can accommodate up to 13 guests.
-Not far away is a small 0.5-mile trail that takes you through the farm.
-When you book six nights, you get your seventh night for free.
+Known as one of the more popular places for bird-watching in North Dakota, Pipestem Creek Bed and Birding puts you in the middle of a large working family farm near Carrington, ND.
+You have full access to the top birding sites and multiple private gardens with native plants.
+Pipestem offers five cabins for guests who don’t want to camp, including the Bird’s Nest Cabin for two and the Longspur, which can accommodate up to 13 visitors.
+Not far away is a half-mile trail that takes you through the farm.
+Book six nights and get the seventh for free.

 Custer’s Cottage